 To understand which project management tools would suit you best, you should first know what project management is.
 The project management methodology is quickly picking up attention due to its huge success in business.
 Segmenting everyday business operations into smaller progressions makes it easier to keep track of these operations.
-The segmented or smaller tasks are managed by one team; this helps identifying responsibility within a large corporation.
+The segmented or smaller tasks are managed by one team; this helps to identify responsibility within a large corporation.
 These smaller tasks are often referred to as projects.

-Projects are temporary endeavors conducted to create a unique product or service.
-These projects usually have a single definable purpose, are unique and have certain time and budget constraints.
+Projects are temporary endeavours conducted to create a unique product or service.
+These projects usually have a single definable purpose, are unique and have a certain time and budget constraints.
 Generally, it can also be said that projects are planned activities characterized by complexity, uniqueness, clarity, creativity and innovation.
 These projects work by using modern methods and different project management tools to improve their planning within the specified constraints of time, cost and resources.

 Project phases from initiation to finalization are supervised by one manager.
 This eases the accountability factor (who’s in charge of what) within companies.
 Managing projects might seem easy from the outside: just following instructions and doing regular everyday work until project completion.
 However, most of these projects are relatively complex, meaning that a single project involves multidisciplinary teams and uses skills and talents from multiple professions & organizations.